- Stores almost any type of information, including plain text,

 - Several node types, with different sets of fields, can be

 included in one file.

-- The node format, including fields, output lines and
+- The node format, including fields, output lines, formatting

 - The right-hand view can show one of three views - for

 showing output, editing node data and editing node titles.

 - The right-hand view is normally split to show data from the

 - If multiple nodes are selected, the right-hand view shows

 all of their data.

 - The output view can be set to show indented output from all